bentoml/BentoML/DEVELOPMENT.md

 ## Editing proto files.

+The proto files for the BentoML gRPC service are located under [`bentoml/grpc`](./bentoml/grpc/).
+The generated python files are not included in the git repository, and are instead generated on install.
-Protos file are located under [`bentoml/grpc`](./bentoml/grpc/).
-The generated stubs are ignored for VCS by default.
-If you edit the protos file manually, simply run `pip install -e -U .` again to apply new changes the the generated stubs.
+If you edit the proto files, make sure to run `pip install -e -U .` again to regenerate them.

-The generated stubs can be located under [`bentoml/grpc`](./bentoml/grpc/).

 ## Deploy with your changes